RawFish69/hydroflusher/README.md

   `P1 * V1^n = P2 * V2^n`
   Where `P1` and `P2` are the initial and final pressures, `V1` and `V2` are the initial and final volumes, and `n` is the polytropic exponent for the compression/expansion process.

+- **Pump Curve Equation:**
+  `H = H_max * (1 - (Q/Q_max)^2)`
+  where `H_max` is the maximum head at zero flow, and `Q_max` is the maximum flow at zero head.
+This parabolic relationship shows that as the flow rate increases, the head produced by the pump decreases.

+- **System Curve Equation:**
+  `h = h0 + k * Q^2`
+  where `h0` represents the static head that the pump must overcome (e.g., elevation change), and `k` is a coefficient that accounts for system losses due to friction and other resistance factors in the pipes.
+As flow rate increases, the head loss increases quadratically.

+- **Adjusting Flow Rate for Accumulator Effect:**
+  `Q_new = Q_original + ΔQ_accumulator`
+  where `Q_original` is the flow rate without the accumulator, and `ΔQ_accumulator` is the change in flow rate contributed by the discharge or charge of the accumulator.
+Accumulators can provide additional flow during peak demand and absorb excess flow, thus stabilizing the system pressure.
 These equations are fundamental to understanding and predicting the behavior of hydraulic systems under various operational conditions.
-The integration of accumulators and analysis of system dynamics require a thorough application of these principles.

 ## Results